 Remember that costs on R&D activities taking place overseas incurred before April 2023 by UK companies may still be eligible for full tax relief.
 Also, we will not know the full impact of the changes until the draft legislation is published later this year following consultation on the Treasury’s R&D Tax Reliefs Report, released at the end of 2021.

 Subcontractor costs are the other area where the taxman is tightening up.
 A PAYE cap is now in force under the R&D tax credit regime for SMEs (small and medium-sized enterprises).
 The PAYE cap rules restrict the R&D tax relief claim for SMEs.
-This measure limits the amount of payable R&D tax credit which an SME can claim to £20,000 plus 300% of its total Pay as you Earn (PAYE) and National Insurance Contributions (NICs) liability for the period.
+This measure limits the amount of payable R&D tax credit that an SME can claim to £20,000 plus 300% of its total Pay as you Earn (PAYE) and National Insurance Contributions (NICs) liability for the period.

 Cushioning the impact on genuine R&D work